 Total Body Irradiation (TBI)

-TBI can reach cancer cells within scar tissue or other areas of the body that chemotherapy may not reach (due to a blood/brain barrier, for example).
+TBI can reach cancer cells within tissue or other areas of the body that chemotherapy may not reach (due to a blood/brain barrier, for example).
 However, the dose of radiation must be low enough that the body's healthy cells can recover.
 For this reason, TBI alone cannot be used to destroy large numbers of cancer cells.
 Instead, the transplant preparative regimen uses TBI along with high-dose chemotherapy.
 Some preparative regimens use only chemotherapy and do not include TBI.

 Locations & Contact Information